IFTTT/ConnectSDK-iOS/readme.md

             delegate: ConnectButtonControllerDelegate)
 ```

 That's it!
-You're ready to strart activating programmable Connections directly in your app.
+You're ready to start activating programmable Connections directly in your app.

 ## Advanced